ilin66/test/README.md

 * [Requirements](#requirements)

-## Add the FuseSSP SDK and 3rd-party Networks to your Project
+## Add the test SDK and 3rd-party Networks to your Project

 1.Directly dependent on the project modle: Your application only need to add compile project (': adlibrary')